Climate Change and Environmental Sustainability Initiative

 Afforestation & Biodiversity Conservation

-BNU is implementing a comprehensive afforestation and biodiversity conservation strategy through strategic partnerships with Total Parco and Synergy.
-Key initiatives include large-scale plantation drives, a Biodiversity Hub for ecological research, and bamboo afforestation programs to enhance carbon sequestration and ecosystem resilience.
-Indigenous flora reintroduction further supports habitat restoration and sustainable urban green spaces.
+Beaconhouse National University (BNU) is advancing a robust afforestation and biodiversity conservation strategy through strategic collaborations with leading environmental stakeholders, including Parco Gunvor, Synergy, and other key partners.
+This multi-pronged initiative encompasses large-scale tree plantation campaigns, the establishment of a state-of-the-art Biodiversity Hub for interdisciplinary ecological research, and targeted bamboo afforestation programs aimed at maximizing carbon sequestration and enhancing ecosystem resilience.

 Green Experience Center (GEC)